What Is A Brake Fluid Flush

 The Brake Fluid Flush Procedure

-The process of performing a brake fluid flush involves several steps to ensure that all the old fluid is removed and replaced with new fluid.
+The process of performing a brake fluid flush involves several steps to make sure all the old fluid is removed and replaced with new fluid.
 Here's a general overview of the procedure:

 1. Preparation: The technician will start by inspecting the braking system for any leaks or damage.
 They will then select the appropriate type of brake fluid for your vehicle and gather the necessary tools, including a brake bleeder, wrench, and collection container.